mehalter/mehalter.com/content.md

             id: gtri
             location: Atlanta, GA
             notes:
-                - "Lead contributor to research projects sponsored by large entities DARPA, NIH, and ONR"
+                - "Lead contributor to research projects sponsored by large entities DARPA, NIH, DOD, and ONR"
                 - "Wrote and published peer reviewed conference and journal papers to communicate research findings to the greater research community"
                 - "Contributed and participated in white paper and proposal writing to bring in more funding for new and on-going projects"
                 - "Delivered applied research projects to sponsors such as source code, web applications, and technical reports"